Multiple hikers killed, others rescued after volcano erupts in Indonesia - Local News 8

 Nine foreigners and 11 local hikers were climbing Mount Dukono at the time of the eruption, North Halmahera Police Chief Erlichson Pasaribu told Indonesia’s Kompas TV.

-Fifteen tourists who’d climbed the mountain have successfully descended, he said in an update Friday afternoon local time.
-The bodies of the three victims currently remain on the mountain.
-Due to ongoing volcanic activity, rescue teams have been unable to retrieve the bodies of the three killed, Pasaribu said.
+Seventeen of the 20 climbers have been safely evacuated, Iwan Ramdani, head of the Ternate Search and Rescue (SAR) Office, said at 6 p.m. local time.
+The bodies of the three deceased currently remain on the mountain.
+Search operations have been suspended for Friday and will resume on Saturday.

-Two other climbers are still on Mount Dukono and are participating in the rescue operation, he added.

-A huge column of smoke and ash can be seen rising above the mountain in dramatic video from near the crater recorded by Alex Djangu, an Indonesian mountain guide.
+A huge column of smoke and ash could be seen rising above the mountain in dramatic video from near the crater recorded by Alex Djangu, an Indonesian mountain guide.

 Djangu was guiding two German tourists on Mount Dukono when he felt deep tremors before the eruption, telling CNN it was “very scary.”